Meet Our Team

 Growing up in Vancouver, Harley always enjoyed outdoor activities around the ocean and mountains.
 Now that he is back near the mountains, he can finally return to hiking, camping and skiing in the mountains.
 You can also find him in the gym, working with various teams, traveling and trying new skills and movements!

-Ally Lo, Student Athletic Therapist
+Ally Lo, Certified Athletic Therapist

-Growing up playing basketball and other sports, she has always been passionate about helping everyone to excel in their sports, everyday life and overcome their injuries that became “roadblocks” in life.
+Growing up playing basketball and other sports, Ally has always been passionate about helping everyone to excel in their sports, everyday life and overcome their injuries that became “roadblocks” in life.
 Fun fact, Ally was born and raised in Hong Kong!
 She decided to move to Calgary in 2012 to pursue her passion and education in Athletic Therapy.
 One of her main goals in the field of Athletic Therapy is to educate the population to be as knowledgeable as possible about how their body works, guiding them to take the best path on the road of recovery and maximizing performance.
 She will be graduated in May and is looking forward to pursuing various continuing education courses in the near future.

 When she isn’t studying for her national exam or working at the clinic, you will find her playing the piano/ guitar, writing a song or filming her travels!